Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Introduction

-State-of-the-art simulations of heavy-ion collisions are commonly based on a hybrid-chain of models, comprising four distinct stages: firstly, the generation of initial conditions; secondly, a prethermalization phase which serves to connect the initial conditions to the onset of hydrodynamic expansion; thirdly, the calculation of fluid expansion through the use of viscous relativistic hydrodynamics, and finally, a hadronic transport phase which occurs at the end of the hydrodynamic expansion.
-While the multiplicity distribution and collective flow are sensitive to the value of viscosity, as well as the inclusion of final state interactions and free streaming, it is expected that ratios of these observables only arise due to differences in nuclear structure.
-Although this assumption is reasonable, the precision of experimental data requires testing of these assumptions.
-However, systematic testing of these assumptions has not been performed so far.
+State-of-the-art simulations of heavy-ion collisions are commonly based on a hybrid-chain of models, comprising four distinct stages: firstly, the generation of initial conditions; secondly, a pre-thermalization stage which serves to connect the initial conditions to the onset of hydrodynamic expansion; thirdly, the calculation of fluid expansion through the use of viscous relativistic hydrodynamics, and finally, a hadronic transport phase which occurs at the end of the hydrodynamic expansion.
+While the multiplicity distribution and collective flow are sensitive to the value of viscosity, as well as the inclusion of final state interactions and free streaming, it is expected that differences in the ratios of these observables only arise due to differences in nuclear structure.
+Although this assumption is reasonable, the precision of experimental data requires that it be tested.
+This has not be done systematically so far.
 An indirect study of viscosity and hadronic cascade effects using a transport model was recently conducted in \cite{Zhang:2022fou}.